The following websites offer valuable information for your organization in the areas of safety and disaster preparedness.

 The CDC supplies information 24/7 on public health concerns.

-The mission of the CPSC is to educate and protect consumers from hazardous products.
+The mission of CPSC is to educate and protect consumers from hazardous products on today’s market.

 The EPA’s purpose is to ensure that federal laws protecting human health and the environment are enforced fairly and effectively.

 Flu.gov provides comprehensive information on pandemic influenza and avian influenza.